blitz-js/blitz/packages/server/src/stages/README.md

 # Pipeline Stages for Blitz 🚀

-These are the business rule transformations that are run on source files while in transit during a Blitz Start or a Blitz Build.
+These are the business rule transformations that are run on source files while in transit during a Blitz Dev or a Blitz Build.

 Each folder represents a business rule and should be separately applicable and not depend on each other.